AamirJafaq/netflix_movies_TVshows_analysis/README.md

 ---

 ## 🎯 Business Objectives
-The objectives of this project are:
+The objectives of this project are:\
-- Analyze Netflix’s content strategy
-- Identify temporal trends in content releases
-- Evaluate movie duration patterns
-- Answer business-driven analytical questions using SQL
+Answer business-driven analytical questions using SQL.
+The analysis addresses questions such as:

----
+1. What is the total number of Movies and TV Shows on Netflix?
+2. Which movies have the longest duration?
+3. What content has been added in the last five years?
+4. How is content distributed by release year?
+5. Which ratings are most common?
+6. Which countries contribute the most content?
+The complete list of business and analytical questions addressed in this project is provided in the attached **PDF** file.
 ## 🔍 Analysis Approach
 The analysis follows a **two-stage pipeline**:

 ### 1. Data Cleaning and Preprocessing (Python)
 - Loaded the raw dataset into Python
 - Handled missing and inconsistent values
-- Standardized date formats and categorical fields
-- Cleaned and structured duration-related data
-- Prepared an analysis-ready dataset

 ### 2. SQL-Based Analysis
 - Imported the cleaned dataset into a SQL database